kvz/environmental/README.md

 Nodejitsu als works with environment variables.
 But since they are hard to ship, they want you to bundle them in a json file.

 Environmental can create such a temporary json file for you.
-In this example it figures out all vars from `envs/production.sh` (even if it inherits from other files:
+In this example it figures out all vars from `envs/production.sh` (even if it inherits from other files):

 ```bash
 $ ./node_modules/.bin/environmental envs/production.sh